wasm-signatures/design/README.md

 The specification will define what implementations must, should and may implement based on real-world requirements.

 All support levels share the same signature format, so "must" and "should" feature sets can be updated incrementally.

+**Detached signatures:**

+Signatures can also be detached, i.e. not stored in the module itself, but provided separately.

+A detached signature is equivalent to the payload of a signature section.

+Given an existing signed module with an embedded signature, the signature can be detached by:

+- Copying the payload of the signature section
+- Removing the signature section.

+Reciprocally, a detached signature can be embedded by adding a signature section, whose payload is a copy of the detached signature.

+Implementations should accept signatures as an optional parameter.
+If this parameter is not defined, the signature is assumed to be embedded, but the verification function remains the same.